2024-25 Catalog

 The curriculum leading toward the bachelor of science in mechanical engineering combines a broad base in mathematics, physical sciences, and the engineering sciences (mechanics of solids, materials, dynamics and fluid, thermal and electrical sciences), including laboratory.
 Special emphasis is placed on the practice of modern Integrated Product Development, combining state-of-the-art computer aided design and manufacturing methods in a business oriented framework.
 Several specific application fields are chosen toward the end of the program in the form of four or more courses elected from a wide variety of 300-level offerings.
 Courses in mechanical engineering and engineering mechanics are equally available.

 The course requirements for a B.S. degree in mechanical engineering are listed below.
-In addition to required mathematics, physics, chemistry and basic engineering courses, the program includes a minimum of seven courses in humanities and social sciences (see humanities/social sciences), two free electives and five approved electives.
+In addition to required mathematics, physics, chemistry, writing and basic engineering courses, the program includes a minimum of seven courses in humanities and social sciences (see humanities/social sciences), two free electives and five approved electives.
 The total graduation requirement is 129 credits.

 Undergraduate Curriculum in Mechanical Engineering